 Also in 1979, the Rotary Club of West Albury purchased and refurbished a Douglas DC-2, to represent the Uiver.
 This ‘Uiver memorial’ DC-2 was mounted on poles at Albury airport as a reminder of the dramatic Uiver rescue.
 A more detailed description of the Uiver memorial plane is here.

-The following year (1980), Albury’s Uiver memorial DC-2 was officially dedicated in a ceremony by the then Governor General of Australia, Sir Zelman Cowan and the then Albury Mayor, Cr John Roach.
+The following year (1980), Albury’s Uiver memorial DC-2 was officially dedicated in a ceremony by the then Governor General of Australia, Sir Zelman Cowen and the then Albury Mayor, Cr John Roach.

-Coincidentally, our co-patron, Richard de Crespigny, became Aide-de-Camp to Sir Zelman Cowan only three years later in 1983.
-Richard’s website quotes from Sir Cowan’s speech,
+Coincidentally, our co-patron, Richard de Crespigny, became Aide-de-Camp to Sir Zelman Cowen only three years later in 1983.
+Richard’s website quotes from Sir Cowen’s speech,

 “I am glad that Rotary, in this, its seventy-fifth year, has cooperated with the Albury City Council in planning and establishing this memorial in this distinctive and highly appropriate form.